 Use a good magnifying glass to see small lettering, and polish your piece to brighten up the hallmark.
 The earliest hallmarks simply consist of the person's name.
 This is usually his first initial and last name, or just the last name.
 If the person worked with a partner, both last names are usually used.

-Look for the earliest for the earliest hallmarks from 1831 - 1837.
-The mark from this period is Gorham & Webster.
-This was a partnership between Jabez Gorham and Henry L Webster.
+Look for the earliest for the earliest hallmarks from 1831 to 1837.
+The mark from this period reads, "Gorham & Webster."
+This was a partnership between Jabez Gorham and Henry L. Webster.
 If you have an item with this mark, you have a very old and rare piece of sterling silver.
-They commonly made spoons, jewelry and small items at this time.
+The common commonly made spoons, jewelry and small items at this time.

-Identify hallmarks from 1850 - 1852.
-The name changed to Gorham & Thurber, as Gorham Thurber joined the company during those three years.
+Identify hallmarks from 1850 to 1852.
+The name changed to "Gorham & Thurber," as Gorham Thurber joined the company during those three years.